 BRAC seeks to build awareness and demand for the Graduation approach among a critical mass of stakeholders through strategic outreach and advocacy centered around evidence-based results.

 People in ultra-poverty make up over half of the estimated 797 million people living in extreme poverty around the world (Reed et al. 2017, 4).
 This group tends to be food insecure, typically excluded from mainstream services and programs, including formal market systems and financial services, and in some contexts live in isolated and hard-to-reach areas.
-To address such a complex and multifaceted problem, it is necessary to implement holistic interventions that make sustainable improvements in the lives of extreme and ultra-poor people.
 This paper argues that the Graduation approach is one such approach that aims to equip this population with the tools, access to resources, livelihoods, and self-confidence to escape the poverty trap.